theRealAph/ScopeLocals/README.md

 The following example shows a server implemented by a server framework class, a logger and a database driver.
-It uses a `ThreadLocal` to communicate permissions from the server framework to the logger and database components.
+It uses a `ThreadLocal` to communicate `Permissions` from the server framework to the logger and database components.

     class ServerFramework {
       // 1.
-Provide a per-thread channel betwen the framework and its components final static ThreadLocal<Permissions> PERMISSIONS = ...;
+Provide a per-thread channel between the framework and its components final static ThreadLocal<Permissions> PERMISSIONS = ...;
       ...
       void processRequest(Request request, Response response) {